 Julie McBride was only 25 weeks pregnant when a driver fell asleep at the wheel and hit her and her husband head-on.
 Due to injuries sustained in the crash, doctors had to deliver her baby, Juliana, within 12 hours.
 During the delivery, Juliana suffered from a brain bleed resulting in cerebral palsy.
 Her movement is limited by spasticity and hypertonia, but her mother, Julie, tells us through tears that, “Otteroo is amazing.”

-Once we got her in the Otteroo, it was beautiful.
-I was just like, “Oh my god, my daughter can.”
-It was just like, you could tell that she felt free.
-She was realizing that she probably could use her body in a way that she couldn’t for the first time ever.
+When we put her in the Otteroo, I was stunned that our daughter could swim.
+It was beautiful.
+We could tell she felt free, realizing she could use her body in a way that she previously couldn’t for the first time.

 When did you first try Otteroo?

 The first time we used it was last summer…we tried the floaties where she just would sit in them.
 She’d had the canopy, but we knew we needed something more for her.
 She would just chill, she wasn’t really moving in the water.
-And so I saw you guys on Instagram, and I’m like, “Oh, I need to get this thing.
-I need to try it for her, all these kids look like they’re having so much fun.”
-And that’s exactly what we did.
+I saw Otteroo on Instagram, and my first thought was, “We need it for Juliana.”
+All the videos showed kids having so much fun.
+We bought it immediately.

 How did she react?